stklcode/statify-blacklist/README.md

 * Requires at least: 4.7
 * Tested up to:      6.1
 * Requires PHP:      5.5
-* Stable tag:        1.6.1
+* Stable tag:        1.6.2
 * License:           GPLv2 or later
 * License URI:       https://www.gnu.org/licenses/gpl-2.0.html

 ## Description ##
-A filter extension for the famous [Statify](https://wordpress.org/plugins/statify/) Wordpress plugin.
+A filter extension for the famous [Statify](https://wordpress.org/plugins/statify/) WordPress plugin.

 This plugin adds customizable filters to Statify to allow blocking of referer spam or internal interactions.